prlambert/prlambert.github.com/about.md

 Hi, I'm Paul.

-These days I’m a Product Manager at Twitter living in San Francisco.
-Before Twitter, I was the founding CEO of Learndot from 2008 until January 2015.
+I’m a Product Manager at Twitter living in San Francisco.
+Before Twitter, I was the founding CEO at Learndot from 2009 until January 2015, we when the company was acquired by Service Rocket.

 I love what I do.
 One reason is because I get to dive into awesome areas like design, business, technology, and development.
 Naturally these are also the areas I tend to write about.